-Information about full tuition fees charged, fees owing and the Minimum Required Payment to Register (MPR) will be posted on ACORN in mid-July.
-You will be invoiced for the full amount of your tuition fees owing; however, you may choose to pay the fees on a term basis.
-The MPR for first term is due on August 28, 2019.
+Information about full tuition fees charged, fees owing and the Minimum Required Payment to Register (MPR) Amount will be posted on ACORN in mid-July.
+You will be invoiced for the tuition fees owing; however, you may choose to pay the fees on a term basis.
+The MPR for first term is due on September 1, 2021.

 STEPS TO PAY YOUR FEES

 1. Login to ACORN and click on ‘Financial Account’ to view your invoice.

 2. Pay at least the MPR on your invoice by September 1, 2021.

 - Tuition payments made within Canada may be processed though a Canadian financial institution.